animal-tree/Another-Version/2-Opposing-views.md

 ## Marina of Maracanda

-My older sister, Marina, is named after Maná, but my mom wanted a somewhat different feeling name.
+My older sister, Marina, is named after my grandpa's sister Maná, but my mom wanted a somewhat different feeling name.
 My mom didn't know this, and I didn't know this either until I literally just clicked this link that used to reference the ["world's most ancient city"](https://whc.unesco.org/en/list/603/) thing earlier, but Samarkand also happens to be named Maracanda.
 Nice!

 ## Eczema at infancy (*difficulty at the beginning*)